Once Upon a Time and Place ...

 Popular with schools, this courtroom satire showcases Marvin Spoilsport QC as he manipulates "justice" for fairy tale villains.

 Confession time for a mother and daughter.
 Visiting hour at hospital reveals some deep dark secrets.
-Play available online at www.imprintillyria.com
+Play available to order online HERE Price £3.99

 Christmas Poppies: